Bridlington car parking charges set to stay same in East Riding Conservative party budget

-East Riding Conservative group has agreed not to change Bridlington car parking charges in their budget proposals
+East Riding Conservative group will not be changing Bridlington car parking charges in budget proposals

 The East Riding Conservative group has agreed to not make any changes to car parking charges as part of their budget proposals.